Spring Term 2020 – CELEBRATING CULTURE AND DIVERSITY

 WATER: Children should bring their water in a named drinking bottle.

-CONTACT: If you would like to come in during the Monday after-school drop in, please make an appointment with the School Office or by emailing email@example.com and include an indication of what you would like to discuss, so that we can prepare appropriately, if necessary.
+CONTACT US: If you would like to come in during the Monday after-school drop in, please make an appointment with the School Office or by emailing us, and give some indication of what you would like to discuss, so that we can prepare appropriately, if necessary.